 You are viewing a preview version of this site.
 The live site is located at: https://jewishedmonton.org

 The annual Dianne and Irving Kipnes Holocaust Education Symposium, presented by the Jewish Federation of Edmonton which takes place in March.
 This program has been taking place annually in our city for the past 20 years, is run by the Jewish Federation of Edmonton and generally sponsored by the Dianne and Irving Kipnes Foundation.
-Each year, over 1,000 Edmonton High School students in Grade 12 take part in the half-day program.
-This year will be our biggest symposium yet, with over 2,000 students and their teachers in attendance.
+Each year, over 1,000 Edmonton high school students in Grade 12 take part in the half-day program.

 The program consists of a movie, which is introduced to the students by one of our specially-trained educators.
 The movie tells the story of a group of people who visit the Auschwitz and Birkenau concentration camps on the annual March of the Living trip to Poland which takes place each year.
 After the movie, a Holocaust survivor will speak to the students about their experiences during the Holocaust.

 For more information, please contact us at firstname.lastname@example.org or 780-487-0585.